nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

   </tr>
 </table>

-If a medication is an acute, acute-handwritten, delayed acute, repeat or repeat dispense.
+If a medication/medical device is an acute, acute-handwritten, delayed acute, repeat or repeat dispense.

 This field provides an explicit repeat/acute flag rather than deriving it from presence of extension elements or repeatNumber.